RVP FAQ

 Are grocery stores required to bag alcohol products?

-No. It is normally done as a courtesy just as other groceries are bagged.
+No. It is normally done as a courtesy; just as other groceries are bagged.

 What are the required signs for a Grocery Store or other off-premise licensed business?

-• Business license with appropriate endorsement
+• Their business license with appropriate endorsements.
+WAC 314-11-060

-• If the retailer is participating in the Responsible Vendor Program (RVP), the RVP certificate must be posted at main entry WAC 314-02-108 and WAC 314-02-1081
+• If they are in the RVP, their RVP certificate must be posted at the main public entry WAC 314-02-108 and WAC 314-02-1081.

 • Fetal Alcohol Syndrome (FAS) sign posted either at every point of sale, the entrance to the premises, or at each display of alcohol.
+WAC 314-11-060

 Is a liquor licensee responsible if their employees sell alcohol to someone under 21 years of age?

 Yes.
-The holder of a liquor license is responsible for the acts of their employees.
-WAC 314-11-015 (1)
+The licensee is responsible for the acts of their employees WAC 314-11-015 (1).

 Am I responsible for the fights that happen in my business, including in the parking lot?